Constitution/By-Laws of the National Union - 2014

-TCU makes its Constitution of the Grand Lodge, Statutes for the Government of Lodges and Districts, and Protective Laws available to members either by downloading it by clicking the link above or, to get a bound version, members should send a written request to International Secretary-Treasurer R.C.
+TCU makes its Constitution/By-Laws of the National Union available to members either by downloading it by clicking the link above or, to get a bound version, members should send a written request to National Secretary-Treasurer R.C.
 Oathout at TCU, 3 Research Place, Rockville, MD 20850.

 About Grievances—Duty of Members

 The Protective Laws of TCU contain specific provisions for the filing and progression of grievances.
 Grievances must be presented in writing by the aggrieved employee, giving all known facts to the Local/District Chairman-Delegate (Article 1, Section 11(a) of the Protective Laws).